 The objectives of this work item includes:

 Specify the use cases for the PaaS capabilities of virtualized networks, which are applicable to 3GPP, taking into account the relevant use cases from ETSI.

-Identify the potential impacts on the existing 3GPP NFV architectural framework.
+Identify the requirements for potential solutions and analyze the necessity for the introduction of PaaS.

 If needed, specify solution(s) for the PaaS capabilities of virtualized networks.

+Identify the potential impacts on the existing 3GPP Management reference model..

+Specify the related function of VNF which can be provided by a PaaS.

+Specify interface requirements for the interaction of the 3GPP Management system.

 5 Expected Output and Time scale